African vulture crisis

-The African vulture crisis is the name given to the ongoing population decline in several Old World vulture species across Africa.
+The African vulture crisis is the ongoing collapse in the populations of several Old World vulture species across Africa.
 Steep population declines have been reported from many locations across the continent since the early 2000s.
 The causes are mainly poisoning from baited animal carcasses, and the illegal trade in vulture body parts for traditional medicine.
+A study in 2024 revealed that not only were vulture declines underestimated, but that other large African birds of prey experienced similarly severe reductions in their population.
 Available data suggest that the African vulture crisis may be similar in scale to the Indian vulture crisis, but more protracted and less well documented.

 Causes

 Poisoning

+The main driver of vulture declines is poisoning.
 Animal carcasses may be poisoned with toxic pesticide.
-This may be from deliberate targeting of vultures -- for example, poachers of elephants and rhinos will target vultures to eliminate their tell-tale overhead circling that might expose their illegal activities.
+This may be from deliberate targeting of vultures—for example, poachers of elephants and rhinos will target vultures to eliminate their tell-tale overhead circling that might expose their illegal activities.
 Carcasses are also poisoned to kill carnivores blamed for predation of livestock, herbivores blamed for crop destruction and to control feral dog numbers.

 Vultures are particularly vulnerable to poisoning because of their foraging behaviors and life history traits.
 They are obligate scavengers that primarily consume animal carcasses and waste products.
 Most vulture species forage in large groups, so many individual birds may be poisoned by a single carcass.
 Even if a poisoned carcass does not kill vultures it can have a harmful effect.
 Sublethal exposure can affect their reproductive success, behavior, physical characteristics, and immune response.
-Their long life spans and high trophic level also make them vulnerable to bioaccumulation of poisons over time.
+Their long life spans and high trophic level also make them vulnerable to bioaccumulation of poisons over time, and their slow reproduction means a single poisoned carcass can easily undo years or decades of conservation efforts.